 Size and Weight:

-One of the most ancient of all dinosaurs, Coelophysis has left a disproportionate imprint on the fossil record: thousands of Coelophysis bones have been found in the Ghost Ranch quarry of New Mexico, leading to speculation that these small, lithe, early theropods roamed the western North American plains in herds.
-This sleek predator also seems to have come in two varieties: "robust" (big and strong) and "gracile" (small and sleek), which paleontologists believe corresponded to males and females.
-(See also 10 Facts About Coelophysis.)
+One of the earliest dinosaurs, Coelophysis has left a disproportionate imprint on the fossil record: thousands of Coelophysis bones have been discovered in the Ghost Ranch quarry of New Mexico, leading to speculation that these small, lithe, theropods roamed the western North American plains in pack.
+This pint-sized predator seems to have come in two varieties: "robust" (big and strong) and "gracile" (small and sleek), which paleontologists believe corresponded to males and females (though it's unclear if males were bigger than females, or vice versa).
+See also 10 Facts About Coelophysis